LitExtension Blog

 27. Cedar

-Among the best Squarespace templates for professional services, Cedar stands out for its text-first, no-nonsense approach.
+Among the Squarespace templates for professional services, Cedar stands out for its text-first, no-nonsense approach.
 It’s designed for businesses like financial advisors, consultants, agencies, and coaches that need to explain services clearly and encourage visitors to book a consultation.

 Cedar